Trump ready to ease rules on coal-fired power plants

 Michelle Bloodworth, president of the American Coalition for Clean Coal Electricity, a trade group that represents coal producers, called the new rule a marked departure from the "gross overreach" of the Obama administration and said it should prevent a host of premature coal-plant retirements.

-"We agree with those policymakers who have become increasingly concerned that coal retirements are a threat to grid resilience and national security," she said
+"We agree with those policymakers who have become increasingly concerned that coal retirements are a threat to grid resilience and national security," she said.

 Associated Press writers Darlene Superville and Ellen Knickmeyer contributed to this story.